monsoonmaelstrom/book2/book2.md

 “What about Giorgi?”
 Liam asks.

-“He’s like me.”
+“We have a lot in common.”

 “What do you mean?”

 Again, I debate how to answer this.
-“Potentially really powerful.
+“He’s potentially really powerful.
 More so than any of the others.
-Not exactly… moral?
-I don’t know.
+Not exactly… I don’t know.
 I’m guessing he doesn’t feel guilty about anything ever, either.
 And once he’s made a decision, the ends justify the means regardless of what the means are.
 Could be useful,” I say with a shrug.

-“Hmm,” Davy says.
 “How’d it go with Lisette?”
+Davy asks.

 “Same as before.
 Alexandria says that she needs to learn about energy meridians or whatever.”